shotgunsoftware/tk-doc-generator/docs/en/installation/integrating.md

 # Integrating the Doc Generator with your repository

-This repository makes it easy to generate documentation for Shotgun Ecosystem and Toolkit related repositories.
+This repository makes it easy to generate documentation for ShotGrid Ecosystem and Toolkit related repositories.

 ## What does the repo do?

-Integrate this repository as a submodule in a Toolkit App or other Shotgun App that benefits and it will:
+Integrate this repository as a submodule in a Toolkit App or other ShotGrid App that benefits and it will:

 - Convert any markdown in the `/docs` folder into multi-language html.
 - Provide a consistent look and feel to build output.